Carokyp/Forest-Pals/README.md

 * [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help get a better idea of which colors and images would suit the website.
 It was also used to resize and edit pictures, as well as create the menus and color palette
 * [Visual Studio Git Source Control](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022): was used to commit and push or pull changes to GitHub
 * [Balsamiq](https://balsamiq.com/): was used to create the wireframes during the design process.
+* [ChatGPT](https://openai.com/chatgpt): was used to assist with grammar correction, code structure improvements, and README documentation organization
+* [Copilot in VS Code](https://code.visualstudio.com/docs/copilot/overview): was used to help with code completion, debugging, and suggesting best practices for JavaScript implementation
 * [WAVE](https://wave.webaim.org/) & [Lighthouse](https://developer.chrome.com/docs/lighthouse): Used for accessibility testing to ensure that all content is readable and accessible to every user.
 * [HTML Validator](https://validator.w3.org/#validate_by_input): Confirmed the HTML code is valid, with no errors detected.
 * [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input): Verified the CSS code, with no errors detected.